 Fun, outdoor trips for teens, ages 12-18 in New Hampshire, Maine, and New York

-Give your teen a summer to remember!
-Now in our 25th season, Teen Wilderness Adventures offer 5- to 20-day fun, outdoor trips for youth ages 12-18.
-Our trips go beyond the ordinary, providing supportive, professional group leadership while teaching valuable wilderness skills and essential life lessons.
-Our unique approach fosters an appreciation for the environment, helps teens develop self-esteem, promotes teamwork and friendship, and instills a spirit of adventure.
+Our trips go beyond the ordinary, providing supportive, professional leadership while teaching valuable wilderness skills and essential life lessons.
+Our unique approach fosters an appreciation for the environment, helps teens develop confidence, and instills a spirit of adventure.
+With eight participants and two instructors per trip, we are able to offer impecable risk management and facilitate positive group dynamics.

-Trips combine one or more outdoor activities - like hiking, rock climbing, backpacking, kayaking, canoeing, rafting, and mountain biking - with spectacular destinations in New Hampshire, Maine, and New York.
+Trips include one or more outdoor activities like hiking, backpacking, rock climbing, kayaking, rafting, canoeing, and mountain biking-with spectacular destinations in New Hampshire, Maine, and New York.
+Whether you are new to adventures in the outdoors, or are an experienced outdoor adventurer, we have trips that will be fun, challenging, exciting, and push your limits in the outdoors!

 We offer exciting, rewarding outdoor adventure education for youth ages 12-18 ranging in length from 5-20 days.
 Teen Wilderness Adventures combine one or more outdoor activities--like hiking, rock climbing, backpacking, kayaking, canoeing, rafting, and mountain biking--with spectacular destinations.
 Group size on our programs ranges from 6 to 10, and each of our trips has at least two instructors at all times.
 Teen Wilderness Adventures participants learn valuable wilderness skills and develop essential life skills.
 This unique combination fosters an appreciation for the environment, develops self-esteem, instills a spirit of adventure, and promotes teamwork, friendship, and a sense of community through memorable wilderness experiences.